This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 What sides go with Smothered Pork Chops?

-- MUSTARD POWDER, GARLIC POWDER, PEPPER, SEASONED SALT – these simple season the flour before we brown the pork, and form the base of the onion gravy.
+- Mustard Powder, Garlic Powder, Pepper, Seasoned Salt.
+These simply season the flour before we brown the pork and form the base of the onion gravy.

-- PORK CHOPS – I used boneless center-cut (thick cut) pork chops, but bone-in pork chops work really well too.
+- Pork Chops.
+I used boneless center-cut (thick cut) pork chops, but bone-in pork chops work well too.

 How to make Smothered Pork Chops in a Crock Pot